Russian Troll Factory Internet Research Agency Held Bizarre Reddit AMA And Only Other Russian Trolls Showed Up

 — The Verge (@verge) November 7, 2018

-On Tuesday, The Business Insider reported that Facebook removed 115 Facebook and Instagram accounts with links to the Internet Research Agency.
-According to the article the removal was based on information received from law enforcement agencies.
+On Tuesday, Business Insider reported that Facebook removed 115 Facebook and Instagram accounts with links to the Internet Research Agency.
+According to the article, the removal was based on information received from law enforcement agencies.

 Based on the statement that was sent to Business Insider and other media outlets, Facebook banned the suspected Russian troll accounts for “coordinated inauthentic behavior,” which is against the social media platform’s rules.

 “This evening a website claiming to be associated with the IRA published a list of Instagram accounts they claim to have created,” the statement read.
-“We had already blocked most of these accounts yesterday, and have now blocked the rest.
+“We had already blocked most of these accounts yesterday, and have now blocked the rest.”